 An adorable handmade autobiography of Forrest Glenn Fogg Jr. done for a school assignment in 1935.
 The 9.5 x 12” white covers appear to be made of folder material and are held together with two metal rings.
 The autobiography contains typed pages describing Forrest’s ancestors, boyhood days, trips he has been on, his most dangerous exploit, first love, home, first job, boy scouts, hobbies, church work, pets, and his aim in life.
 These pages are alternated with black and white photos of Forrest’s family, pets, himself as a baby, and the boat he drove during his dangerous exploit.
 There are around 30 of these photos, measuring between 1.75” x 2.5” and 5.5” x 3.5”, which are held to the pages with corner tabs and accompanied by short annotations, which are expanded upon in the typed pages.
+Two photos are missing from the album.

 Example chapter entry